Jeordman/React-ts-node-Interview/README.md

 as well as changing directories

-to src/server and running npm i again
+to src/server and running npm i again (there are 2 package.json)

 # PLEASE READ OR YOU WILL BE CONFUSED ON HOW TO RUN TS